 Workload can be managed by modifying the work and strengthening the employee's resources.
-Workload management is supported by the assessment of employee strain and recovery.
+Workload management is supported by the assessment of strain and recovery.
 These three areas will be discussed later in this document based on both research and experiential knowledge.
-The data was obtained from the Finnish Institute of Occupational Health's Workload Management in Safety-critical Work During an External Crisis project (www.ttl.fi/en/re-search/projects/work-stress-management-in-security-critical-work-during-emergency-conditions), in which the health care sector organization was represented by participants from the well-being services county of Kanta-Häme.
-The presented experiential knowledge is based on their views and assessments.
-In addition, the draft version of the recommendations has been reviewed by a wider group of health care experts.
+The data was obtained from the Finnish Institute of Occupational Health's Workload Management in Safety-critical Work During an External Crisis project (workload-management-in-safety-critical-work-during-an-external-crisis), in which the participants included rescue and emergency services representatives from the Helsinki City Rescue Department and the Southwest Finland Emergency Services, as well as the Ministry of the Interior.
+In addition, the draft version of the recommendations has been reviewed by a wider group of rescue and emergency care experts.